jetbrains-academy/sql-course/Lesson2/task0/task.md

 ## Output column names

 All SQL queries output table-structured results.
-Even if a query consists of a single SELECT clause and a single expression, it is still a table with one row and one column.
+Even if a query consists of a single SELECT clause and a single expression, it is still a table with one row and one column (however, such queries may be treated as scalar values, as we will see in the later lessons).
 Every column has a name and a data type, and columns produced by simple `SELECT`s are no exception.
 If a column name is not specified, it is chosen by the SQL engine.
 However, it is possible to specify output column names explicitly using the keyword `AS`: